Tribal And Maori Tattoos In Bangkok

-Ancient tribes from across the globe – Africa, Asia–Pacific, the Americas and northern Europe – all have a rich and ancient heritage of tattooing their faces and bodies with unique markings that date back thousands of years.
+Ancient tribes from across the globe – Africa, Asia–Pacific, the Americas and Northern Europe – all have a rich and ancient heritage of tattooing their faces and bodies with unique markings that date back thousands of years.

 Many tribal markings and drawings are still worn in the present day by the descendants of these ancient tribes; and the tribal tattoo artists that ink them are often the direct descendants of those who practiced the art hundreds of years ago.

 They might also give the bearer courage and strength, long life and protection from their enemies and evil demons.
-They can also be a symbol of rank and may mark the bearer out as a leader, or a chief or even tribal royalty.
+They can also be a symbol of rank and may mark the bearer out as a leader, a chief or even tribal royalty.

+Who knows?
 Maybe these identifying markings were the forerunner of modern day identity cards… or passports…

 What do tribal tattoos look like?

 All of which are used to create a variety of unique patterns that have specific meanings to the wearer

-First and foremost we must look at Africa, where homo sapien, or ‘man’ himself first originated, some 200,000 years ago.
+First and foremost we must look at Africa, where Homo sapien, or ‘man’ himself first originated, some 200,000 years ago.